Find Affordable College Courses

 Read More…

-Out of the 7 online programs at schools in Mississippi that were part of this year’s ranking, Southwest Mississippi Community College landed the # 4 spot on the list.
-Located in the town of Summit, SMCC is a public college with a small student population.
+A rank of #4 on this year’s list means Southwest Mississippi Community College is a great place for health and medical administrative services students working on their online associate degree.
+Located in the remote town of Summit, SMCC is a public school with a small student population.

 Women make up 90% of the health and medical administrative services majors at the school.